faelvulgo/CTDProcessing_dev/README.md

 # Quick Start Guide em Jupyter Notebook
 Para acessar um guia rápido das funções, está disponibilizado o Jupyter Notebook no repositório.

+## License

+This project is proprietary software.
+You are welcome to download and use the code strictly for **personal and private purposes**.

+However, commercial use, modification for public distribution, and direct redistribution of the source code are **strictly prohibited**.
+Any sharing must be done by linking directly to this original repository.

+For full legal terms, please refer to the [LICENSE](LICENSE) file.